 Access: 10 minutes walk from Ikebukuro Station

 Yokohama Hakkeijima Sea Paradise is an amusement park with aquarium and attractions such as roller coaster.
+The amusement park and aquarium are open all night after midnight.
 There will be beautiful fireworks at midnight.
 Because the park is located along the seaside, you will get to see the beautiful “Hatsuhinode”, the first sunrise, at here.

 Address: Hakkeijima, Kanazawa Ward, Yokohama, Kanagawa Prefecture